Trump revokes Kamala Harris' Secret Service protection

 Washington — President Trump has revoked former Vice President Kamala Harris' U.S. Secret Service protection, a senior White House official confirmed to CBS News.

 Former vice presidents, their spouses and children younger than 16 typically only continue to receive protection by the Secret Service for up to six months after leaving office under a law passed by Congress in 2008.
-The administration's decision to pull back Harris' detail comes seven months after her term as vice president ended.
+But for recent administrations, an outgoing vice president's detail has been extended beyond that allotted time because of a heightened threat environment.

+Federal law allows the secretary of Homeland Security to direct the Secret Service to provide temporary protection for a former vice president for longer than six months after leaving the White House "if the Secretary of Homeland Security or designee determines that information or conditions warrant such protection."

+Former President Joe Biden had signed an executive order in early January that extended Harris' detail to 18 months after she left office, two senior officials at the Department of Homeland Security told CBS News.

 "The Vice President is grateful to the United States Secret Service for their professionalism, dedication, and unwavering commitment to safety," Kirsten Allen, a senior adviser to Harris, said in a statement to CBS News.